godotengine/godot-docs/learning/step_by_step/instancing_continued.rst

-When making games with Godot, the recommended approach is to leave aside other design patterns such as MVC or Entity-Relationship diagrams and start thinking games in a more natural way.
-Start by imagining the visible elements in a game, the ones that can be named not by just a programmer but by anyone.
+When making games with Godot, the recommended approach is to leave aside other design patterns such as MVC or Entity-Relationship diagrams and start thinking about games in a more natural way.
+Start by imagining the visible elements in a game, the ones that can be named not just by a programmer but by anyone.

 For example, here's how a simple shooter game can be imagined: